 In fact, the amount of rock and sand used here could form a 2 meter wide (6.5 feet) wall that would circle the globe three times!

 Click here for more information

-Dubai’s police force uses super cars to impress tourists and show how “classy” the city is.
-This includes cars such as the Ferrari FF ($ 500,000), Lamborghini Aventador ($ 397,000) and an Aston Martin One-77 ($ 1.79 million).
+This includes cars such as the Ferrari FF (US$ 500,000), Lamborghini Aventador (US$ 397,000) and an Aston Martin One-77 (US$ 1.79 million).

 It is estimated that around 15 percent of Dubai’s population are Emiratis, while the other 85 percent are expatriates.

-Most of the workers building Dubai’s hundreds of skyscrapers immigrated to the United Arab Emirates from India, Pakistan and Bangladesh.
+Most of the workers building Dubai’s hundreds of skyscrapers immigrated to the United Arab Emirates from India, Pakistan, and Bangladesh.
 As a result, they now comprise over 50% of the city’s population.

-The class divide is big, with many of the immigrant workers living and working in horrible conditions while Emiratis have their rent, education and medical bills paid for and upper class foreigners earn extremely attractive salaries.
+The class divide is big, with many of the immigrant workers living and working in horrible conditions while Emiratis have their rent, education and medical bills paid for and upper-class foreigners earn extremely attractive salaries.

 Given the camel’s size, only children can participate in racing them.
 Instead of allowing Dubai residents’ children to participate, there has been a problem in the past with having children illegally trafficked into the country to race camels.
 The rest of the world eventually caught on to the issue and has since put a stop to it for the most part.

 Leave it to Dubai to come up with a solution.
 Now, child-sized robots are being built and are racing the camels.
 They cost anywhere from $300 to $10,000.